nuodb/nuodb-helm-charts/stable/admin/README.md

 #### admin.configFiles.*

-The purpose of this section is to detail how to provide alternate configuration files for NuoDB.
+The purpose of this section is to detail how to provide alternate Admin configuration files for NuoDB.

-There are two sets of configuration files documented:

-- [Admin Configuration for a Particular Deployment][1]
-- [Database Configuration for a Particular Deployment][2]

 Any file located in `admin.configFilesPath` can be replaced; the YAML key corresponds to the file name being created or replaced.